general-works/Glint/README.md

 # Glint

-A Rust framework for building AI applications with LLMs, embeddings, and vector stores.
+Glint is a high-performance Rust framework for building stateful, graph-based AI systems.
+It enables developers to construct dynamic, multi-step workflows powered by LLMs, embeddings, and vector stores—executed through an async, checkpointable state machine.
+Inspired by modern AI orchestration tools, Glint provides a fast and memory-safe foundation for building agent runtimes, autonomous pipelines, and complex control flows.

+At its core, Glint leverages Rust’s zero-cost abstractions to deliver predictable performance, thread safety, and fine-grained control over state transitions.
+Its graph-based architecture makes it easy to model conditional logic, parallel branches, and persistent memory—all within a composable and extensible framework.

 ## Features